For Families: Understanding the Options

 - Size: some programs have only a few students attending, while others may have dozens or even hundreds of students with ID in attendance.

-- Student age: some programs are dual-enrollment, meaning that they serve students who are still in high school, others serve those who have left high school, and some serve both groups.
+- Student age: some programs are college-based transition services, meaning that they serve students who are still in high school, others serve those who have left high school, and some serve both groups.

 College Search gives details on every program that has provided their information so families and students can compare and contrast the various programs that are available.